Skip to main content

 9 minutes read

-Postal Life Insurance (PLI) is one of the oldest and most reliable life insurance plans of India that was specially designed for government workers, PSU employees, and defence personnel.
+Postal Life Insurance (PLI) is one of the oldest and most reliable life insurance plan schemes in India that was specially designed for government workers, PSU employees, and defence personnel.
 With a history spanning over a century, PLI offers traditional plans, including whole-life, endowment, and money-back policies.
-This blog analyses the most recent news on interest and bonus rates, loan options, and how such reliable schemes compare to flexible ULIPs and savings instruments with growth emphasis, enabling you to make smart protection-investment choices.
+This blog analyses the most recent updates on PLI bonus rates and related policy benefits, loan options, and how such reliable schemes compare to flexible ULIPs and savings instruments with growth emphasis, enabling you to make smart protection-investment choices.

 Key Takeaways